ttntm/ttntm/src/blog/21-migrating-to-11ty.md

 This site is live since 2018 and there's now been 3 major versions of it.
 So, I'm going to start this off with the same one word question that also started last year's [Reboot](/blog/reboot-catharsis/) post: "**why?**"

-Last week I noticed another one of Hugo's more or less monthly releases and I soon started wondering whether or not it'd finally be time to update this site.
+Last week I noticed another one of Hugo's more or less monthly releases and I soon started wondering whether it'd finally be time to update this site.
 For additional context: `ttntm.me` was running based on Hugo 0.58.0 while their current release is 0.82 as of writing this...

 The idea of updating Hugo did not spark joy - mostly due to changes in their Markdown rendering engine dating back to 2019 or so that were one of the reasons I didn't install anything newer than 0.58 in the first place.
 After thinking about it some more, I was more or less certain that there'd be a bunch of other issues on top of that, so I quickly abandoned that idea.